maryiskickass/hello-world/README.md

 # hello-world

-I think it is stupid that by having so many 'shortcuts' and quick select buttons, they actually have made this more difficult for anyone who has no previous knowledge of how this shit works.
+I think it is stupid that by having so many 'shortcuts' and quick select buttons, they actually have made this more difficult for anyone who has no previous knowledge of how to use github.
 But here we are.

-I will EDIT THIS LATER and then COMMIT CHANGES so I can learn how to COMMIT CHANGES. wooooooooooooooooooooooooooooooooo.
+I edited this and commited and now I know how to commit.

+Baby steps.